pab1it0/walkme-snippet-injector/README.md

 TODO - add installation link

 ## Usage
 1. Install the app
 2. Grab you WalkMe User ID  (Also known as User GUID) from within your Editor.
 GOTO Manu -> Snippet:
 ![Snippet](media/snippet.png?raw=true "Snippet")
- 3. Insert your WalkMe User ID.
+3. Insert your WalkMe User ID
+4. Click on `Preview in seperate window`
+5. Right-click and select inspect the page
+6. Open the console
+7. Enter the following text query: `_walkMe.getEnvId();`
+8. If it returns undefined, the Snippet is not properly set up.
+If the query returns a value, then you’re all set!

 Troubleshooting and other methods to inject WalkMe's snippet: [https://support.walkme.com/knowledge-base/snippet/](https://support.walkme.com/knowledge-base/snippet/)

+## Test
+1. Build sources
+2. Upload the folder to [app-creator](https://www.cloudflare.com/apps/developer/app-creator)
+3. Insert your WalkMe User ID, or use the following test user id: `e10edb82f7094e61a758e821f91dc4b3`
+4. Continue from section 4 in `Usage` section.

 ## Contributing
 1. Fork it (<https://github.com/pasha1986/walkme-snippet-injector.git/fork>)